Building Maintenance 101: Types, Benefits & Job Roles

 What Is Building Maintenance?

-Building maintenance is all about keeping a building in good shape so it can function properly and safely.
-Building maintenance encompasses a wide range of emergency, corrective and preventive maintenance tasks.
+Building maintenance is all about keeping a building in good shape, so it can function properly and safely.
+It’s a must for maintaining customer satisfaction.
+Plus, it’s mandatory for both residential and commercial property owners to stay in compliance with their City’s Construction Codes.

+As such, building maintenance encompasses a wide range of tasks.
 This includes everything from fixing leaky pipes to making sure the heating and cooling systems work efficiently.
-For instance, it can involve routine maintenance to all assets in common areas, (light bulbs, fire alarms, etc.) or simply cleaning walkways and servicing elevators to ensure they operate smoothly and safely.
-It could also include maintaining the HVAC system to keep the building at a comfortable temperature year-round.
+For instance, building maintenance can involve routine maintenance to all assets in common areas (light bulbs, fire alarms, etc.) or simply cleaning walkways and servicing elevators to ensure they operate efficiently.
+It could also include HVAC maintenance work to keep the building at a comfortable temperature year-round.
 Additionally, tasks like repairing leaky roofs, painting walls and replacing worn-out flooring fall under the umbrella of commercial building maintenance.

 Types of Building Maintenance